DavidJKTofan/davidtofan.com/content/articles/protecting-osi-layers/index.md

 Once your [Zone](https://developers.cloudflare.com/fundamentals/concepts/accounts-and-zones/#zones) is added, proceed to **[proxy](https://developers.cloudflare.com/dns/manage-dns-records/reference/proxied-dns-records/)** (orange-cloud) your DNS records.
 Note that the [`/cdn-cgi/` endpoint](https://developers.cloudflare.com/fundamentals/reference/cdn-cgi-endpoint/) is then added to your domain.

+> Note: Safeguard your origin IP address by adhering to Cloudflare's recommendations, including the rotation of IP addresses and concealing unproxied DNS records through the use of non-standard names for these records.
+Learn more about this in the [Protect origin IP address](https://developers.cloudflare.com/learning-paths/prevent-ddos-attacks/advanced/protect-origin-ip/) guide.

 This initial setup seamlessly incorporates essential security features, providing:

 * Built-in **[DNSSEC](https://developers.cloudflare.com/dns/dnssec/)**, [Automatic HTTPS Rewrites](https://developers.cloudflare.com/ssl/edge-certificates/additional-options/automatic-https-rewrites/), and [HTTP Strict Transport Security (HSTS)](https://developers.cloudflare.com/ssl/edge-certificates/additional-options/http-strict-transport-security/) with one-click.